Harder-Narasimhan stacks for principal bundles in higher dimensions and arbitrary characteristics: The algebraic stacks of canonical types

-is cartesian, as $S'\to S$ is an \'etale cover and as $Y'\to S'$ is of finite type, it follows that $Y\to S$ is of finite type.
-By the same reasoning, as $Y'\to S'$ is separated by its construction, it follows that $Y\to S$ is separated.

-Next, we note that the Proposition \ref{uniqueness of reduction} implies that $Y'\to S'$ is injective at the level of underlying sets.
-By the above reasoning, this implies that $Y\to S$ too is injective at the level of underlying sets.
-In particular, $Y\to S$ is quasi-finite.
+Next, we note that the uniqueness of a canonical reduction in the absolute case (Theorem \ref{existence and uniqueness}) implies that $Z'\to S'$ is injective at the level of underlying sets.
+By the above reasoning, this implies that $Z\to S$ too is injective at the level of underlying sets.
+As this holds for all base changes, it follows that $Z\to S$ universally injective (radicial).
+As $Z\to S$ is of finite type and injective, it follows that $Z\to S$ is quasi-finite.

-Given the above properties of $Y\to S$, the Proposition \ref{SP representability by scheme} below implies that $Y$ is a scheme.
-This is the desired scheme $S^{\tau}(E)$ by its construction. $\square$
+Given the above properties of $Z\to S$, the Proposition \ref{SP representability by scheme} below implies that $Z$ is a scheme.
+This is the desired scheme $S^{\tau}(E)$ by its construction.
+It is of finite type over $S^{\tau}(E)$ by construction.